claudiosarto/lasagna-pedia/README.md

 - __Navigation Bar__

     - This structure provides clear and straightforward navigation links for users to easily find their way through the sections of the website and it's embeeded in each page for easy navigation.
-    - It changes depending on the type of device in use.

 - __Landing Page__
+    - Page dedicated to welcoming the user on the website and give an historical overview on the product (Lasagna)

 - __Recipe__
+    - Page contain ingredients and instructions to make Lasagna at home following the traditional recipe.

 - __Contact__
+    - This page provide a contact form with name, last name, email and textarea.

 - __Footer__
+    - The footer, like the navigation bar is implemented in all the pages.
+It has links to social media contacts.

-### Features Left to Implement
+### Future Features left to Implement

 - Add additional recipe variations (e.g. vegetarian version, lactose intolerant version, etc)
 - Add search box to find your favorite recipe